Import Microsoft Project

-ALICE Core allows for the import and export of Microsoft Project (MSP) Schedule files, enabling users to leverage the schedule assessment, recovery and optimization capabilities of ALICE.
-Read on to learn more about supported use cases, limitations, and technical details between ALICE and MSP.
-For a refresher on how to create new projects based on MSP or P6 files, click here.
+ALICE Optimize allows for the import and export of Microsoft Project (MSP) schedule files.
+Read on to learn more about supported use cases, limitations, and technical details for ALICE and MSP interoperability.

 Limitations between MSP and ALICE